FOREX-Yen supported by worries over U.S.-China trade dispute

 The yen had risen in March as worries over the risk of a global trade war roiled financial markets.
 That had sent the dollar down to a 16-month low of 104.56 yen on March 26.

-Some market participants said the dollar could find support against the yen for now, especially if Japanese importers and institutional investors opt to buy the dollar on dips.
+Some market participants said the dollar could find support against the yen for now, especially if Japanese importers and intuitional investors opt to buy the dollar on dips.

-The trade dispute between China and the United States is seen likely to be a market focus in the near term.
+The simmering trade tension between China and the United States is seen likely to be a market focus in the near term.

 The Trump administration is expected sometime this week to publish a list of Chinese goods that could be subjected to new U.S. tariffs.

-The reports are expected to determine the path for future Federal Reserve interest rate increases.
+The reports should determine the path for future Federal Reserve interest rate increases, analysts say.

-While the U.S. economy has shown some strength and allowed the Fed to raise rates, the recent slide in equities markets in the wake of trade woes was seen potentially affecting central bank policy.

-“If the decline by the S&P 500 doesn’t stop and develops into an outright downtrend, it could affect the pace of the Fed’s bid to normalise monetary policy,” said Makoto Noji, senior strategist at SMBC Nikko Securities in Tokyo.